jgautier75/poc-spring-telemetry/README.md

 To bulk create organizations and users, an [Jmeter](https://jmeter.apache.org/) script named DataFeeder is available in docs/jmeter folder.

 ## OpenBao & Kafka setup

-To initialize OpenBao and Kafka topics creation run the following ansible command.
+Event if Openbao secrets and Kafka are initialized with init containers, you can also use the following ansible command:

 For testing purposes, vault password is set to "test"